Should you start a wedding venue on your farm?

 Consulting, Wedding venue marketing

 You’ve already taken great leaps to diversify your family farm’s income streams.
 You’ve perhaps converted cottages into self-catering holiday homes or created a glamping site on your land.
-But how do to turn your farm into a successful wedding venue?
+But how do you start a wedding venue on your farm?
+And what do you need to consider first?

 You may have been approached to use your land or buildings for the wedding of a friend.
 Or perhaps you’ve just hosted your own family wedding which has opened your eyes to the wedding world.